Le Male

 Le Male is a men's fragrance created by Francis Kurkdjian for Jean Paul Gaultier in 1995.
-The scent profile of "Le Male" closely resembles that of Cuba Gold (Paris), which was introduced in 1979.
 It has been manufactured by Puig since 2016, following its production by Shiseido subsidiary Beauté Prestige International from 1995 to 2015.
 The fragrance was developed as a counterpart to the women's fragrance, Classique, which was introduced in 1993.

 A number of flanker fragrances have since been released under the Le Male name.
-In 2025 the fragrance, Le Male Elixir Absolu, was launched.
+As of writing, the newest flanker is Le Male In Blue, released in 2026.

 Conception and scent

 "The idea for Le Male was based on a men's hairdresser in the '50s - these were full of the smell of lavender, which is where the perfume's main lavender accord comes from.
 It's reminiscent of a very good-looking man taking care of himself; kind of preppy, but in a Fifties and Sixties kind of way."